Army Reserve (United Kingdom): Postwar and Cold War

 52nd (Lowland) Division was re-established as a tenth, 'mixed' division in March 1950.
+Three corps were planned to supervise the divisions.
+Two appear to have been actually formed, XXI (Northern) Corps, and XXIII (Southern) Corps.
+The planned 22nd Corps in Western Command was never formed although its sign, ‘XXII in gold on blue with a red edge’ was recorded in a Western Command letter to the War Office of 3rd July 1947 to be found in National Archives file WO32/18819.

-The territorials also provided much of the anti-aircraft cover for the United Kingdom until 1956.
+The Territorials also provided much of the Anti-aircraft warfare defence for the United Kingdom until 1956.
 In that year, Anti-Aircraft Command and 15 anti-aircraft regiments of the Royal Artillery were disbanded, with nine others passing into "suspended animation" as new English Electric Thunderbird Surface to Air Missile units replaced them.
 On 20 December 1955, the Secretary of State for War informed the House of Commons that the armoured divisions and the 'mixed' division were to be converted to infantry, and the 16th Airborne Division reduced to a parachute brigade group.
 Only two divisions (43rd and 53rd), two armoured brigades, and a parachute brigade were to remain allocated for NATO and the defence of Western Europe; the other eight divisions were placed on a lower establishment for home defence only.
 The territorial units of the Royal Armoured Corps were also reduced in number to nine armoured regiments and eleven reconnaissance regiments.
 This was effected by the amalgamation of pairs of regiments, and the conversion of four RAC units to an infantry role.
 The new parachute brigade group become the 44th Independent Parachute Brigade Group.